NAVETRA™ · OIaR Simulation

 This article has been prepared by Purple Wins for informational and thought-leadership purposes only.
 It does not constitute financial, legal, or professional advisory services.
 Nothing in this article should be relied upon as the basis for any business or governance decision.

 Carlos Ghosn settled SEC charges in September 2019 without admitting or denying the allegations.
-He has maintained his innocence of criminal charges in Japan and characterises his escape as fleeing an unjust legal system.
-The criminal case in Japan was never brought to conclusion in his presence.
-All financial figures and governance facts attributed to Ghosn, Nissan, and named parties in this article are sourced from the public record as listed above, including the SEC's published complaint and press release, which represent the SEC's allegations and findings under a settled administrative proceeding.
+He has maintained his innocence of criminal charges in Japan and characterises his departure from Japan as fleeing an unjust legal system.
+The governance analysis in this article represents Purple Wins' interpretation of the public record and does not constitute an independent legal finding of criminal guilt.

 NAVETRA™ is a framework and product of Purple Wins.
 Purple Wins is not affiliated with, endorsed by, or acting on behalf of Nissan Motor Corporation, Renault, Mitsubishi Motors, or any party connected to the events described.
 All trademarks remain the property of their respective owners. © Purple Wins.
 All rights reserved.
 NAVETRA™ is a trademark of Purple Wins.